urveeshdadhich/Landing-page/README.md

 # Landing-Page-Odin-s-Project-
-A project to create a dummy landing page
+This is a basic landing page using the html and css that I've learned so far.